64 - Boot Abstradrome HDD Regenerator from an image on a USB drive

+Abstradrome HDD Regenerator is a data recovery utility for hard drives that may have bad sectors.
 If you install this software (free to try for 90 days, but the free version - click to download only repairs one bad sector), then you can use it to create a bootable CD or a bootable USB drive.
 You can read an article on it here.
 This software may be helpful if you have a hard disk with bad sectors and you have important files on it.
 The software will create a bootable CD or USB drive for you once it has been installed.

 If you have tried to recover files from a corrupt disk using TestDisk (see Tutorial #28) but the recovery stops because a hard disk error has been found, then use HDD regenerator to try to fix the errors first before you run TestDisk.